Biri0/adb-sizer/README.md

 `adb shell wm size <WIDTHxHEIGHT>`

-This is useful when you need to produce screenshots with specific dimensions (for example, Play Store screenshot sizes) and want a fast, repeatable way to switch the device resolution.
+This version also includes a built-in screenshot option that captures the device screen and saves a PNG locally using `adb exec-out screencap -p`.

 ## Requirements

-- Python 3
+- Python 3.12+
+  - The code uses the modern `type` alias syntax and other typing features that require Python 3.12 or newer.
-- `adb` (Android Debug Bridge) available in your PATH and a device connected or an emulator running
+- `adb` (Android Debug Bridge) available in your PATH and a device connected or an emulator running.
-- Permission to create files in the directory where you run the script (it creates an SQLite DB named `adb-sizer.db`)
+- Permission to create files in the directory where you run the script (it creates an SQLite DB named `adb-sizer.db` and a `screenshots/` directory when saving screenshots).

 ## Installation

-You can run the script directly with Python:
+Run the script directly with Python:

-`python adb-sizer.py`
+`python3 adb-sizer.py`

-To make it convenient to run from anywhere, you can add a shell alias (example for `~/.bashrc` or `~/.zshrc`):
+(Optional) Add a shell alias to run it conveniently from anywhere (add to `~/.bashrc` or `~/.zshrc`):

 ```bash
 # Add this line to your shell rc file (adjust the path to where you store the script)